 What does my baby look like?

 Inside you, your baby is doing something quite miraculous – having a wee!
-This might not seem impressive, but it's a first for them!
 Small amounts of the amniotic fluid are swallowed by the baby and pass into the stomach.
 The kidneys then kick in and the fluid is passed back out again as urine.
-Round of applause please!

 Many women will tell their employer after they've had their first pregnancy scan at around 12 weeks.
 Once you tell your employer, you have maternity rights and can attend antenatal appointments during paid work time.
 You can also ask for a risk assessment of your workplace to ensure that you're working in a safe environment.

-It's a good time to tone up those muscles 'down under'.
-Gentle exercises can help to prevent leakage when you laugh, sneeze, cough or jump around on your future baby's trampoline.
+It's a good time to tone up your pelvic floor muscles.
+Gentle exercises can help to prevent leakage when you laugh, sneeze, cough or jump.
 Get the muscles going by pretending that you're having a wee and then stop the 'urine' in midflow.
 Visit Tommy's for more ideas about pelvic floor exercises.